-These Stuffed Swiss Chard Leaves are total comfort food!
-They are stuffed with beef, pine nuts, feta and currants and cooked with tomato sauce and cheddar cheese.
+These Swiss Chard Rolls are stuffed with lean beef, pine nuts, feta and zante currants and cooked with tomato sauce and cheddar cheese.
 They are naturally gluten-free and low carb.

 - 8 large chard leaves